Glamour without a cleavage in sight: How modesty was a surprise winner at the Baftas and the Grammys

 But all in all, Sunday night spelt the death knell of the body-con dress.
 Even its greatest exponent, British designer Roland Mouret, abandoned the sausage-skin approach to corsetry and opted instead for simple columns.

-Katy Perry in a mint green Gucci dress
+that gaped around the bust (left) and Katy Perry in a mint green Gucci

 Goodness!
 Beyonce and Sarah Jessica Parker even wore trousers.